Native American Studies - Graduate Minor

 - Serve the University and State of New Mexico in ways that support and illuminate the rich heritage of Native American peoples.

-To qualify for a graduate minor in Native American Studies - Anthropology, students are required to complete 9 credit hours (3 classes) of graduate level courses.
-To record a minor on a student's transcript, the minor must be listed on the Application for Admission to Candidacy, and the Native American Studies advisor in the Department of Anthropology must sign this form.
+To qualify for a graduate minor in Native American Studies, students are required to complete 9 credit hours (3 classes) of graduate level courses.
+To record a minor on a student's transcript, the minor must be listed on the Graduate School's Program of Study form, and the Native American Studies advisor in the Department of Anthropology must sign this form.

 |Native American History 1||3|

-Alternative and support classes are identified in the list of cognate classes, and one class from the alternative class list may be substituted for a core class with the approval of the student's MA chair and the Coordinator for the Graduate Minor in Native American Studies.
+Alternative classes may be substituted with the approval of the student's MA chair and the Director for the Graduate Minor in Native American Studies, Dr. Donald Pepion firstname.lastname@example.org.